 - Frozen milk — 9 months

 Make sure you are getting enough sleep and rest, plenty of water and good nutrition.
-When you are breastfeeding you will burn on average an extra 500 calories a day, and the same rules apply to pumping, so make sure you are ready for the journey.
-Happy pumping, mamas!
+When you are breastfeeding, you will burn on average an extra 500 calories a day, and the same rules apply to pumping, so make sure you are ready for the journey.
+At the end of the day, fed is best, and a healthy happy mama is what is required.
+Happy pumping!